-Generation of solid waste is a result of natural, human and animal activities.
-Knowledge of generation of solid waste is important in the planning, designing and operation of solid waste management system.
+Generation of solid waste is a result of natural, human, and animal activities.
+Knowledge of the generation of solid waste is important in the planning, designing, and operation of solid waste management system.
 Generation of solid waste has two aspects: One is the quality of solid waste and the other is the quantity of solid waste.
-Quality includes the sources, types and typical composition of solid waste along with its properties whereas the quantity represents the generation rates and total quantities and volumes of waste generated.
+Quality includes the sources, types, and typical composition of solid waste along with its properties whereas the quantity represents the generation rates and total quantities and volumes of waste generated.

 Quantity of the Solid Waste

 Determination of the generation rate of solid waste is the most important parameter required in the design of management and subsystems.
 Solid waste is usually quantified in terms of generation rate i.e. amount of waste generated by a person or a facility in one day.
 The estimated generation rate for municipal solid waste of Peshawar as reported is 0.65 kg/capita/day.

 The quality of solid waste not only encompasses different types and sources of solid waste but also includes its physical chemical and biological characteristics.

 - Volume measurement.

 - Weight measurement.

 Care is required in using volume measurement because of the distinction between compacted and loosened waste.
 Both have different weights and volumes.
 The weight of the solid wastes is the most accurate and preferred basis for records regardless of whether the waste is loose or compacted.

 - Residential and Commercial – kilogram per capita per day (Kg/c/d).